+Who are inverted full-backs?
 As we all know a full back a crucial role in building up the attack.
-The full-backs are involved in both parts of the game.
+The full-backs get involved in both parts of the game.
 They are involved in both attack and defence.
-They feed the ball in for the strikers to attack and stop crosses getting whipped in their box.
+They feed the ball in for the strikers to attack while stopping crosses from getting whipped into their box.

 In the early days, when the formation was 2-5-3 the full-backs were modern-day centre backs.
 After a few years, the teams started playing with a formation 3-5-2.

 This 3-5-2 brought into picture one fixed defender.
-This didn’t help the full-backs to get involved in the game much.
+This may not help the full-backs to get involved in the game much.
 This brought a change in the formation yet again and this time to 4-2-4.

 This brought in place an extra centre back.
-This helped in having two centre-halves fixed at the back and the full-backs to be involved in both attacking and defending.
-This how usage of full-back has been improvised over the years.
+This helps in having two centre-halves fixed at the back allowing the full-backs to be involved in both attack and defence.
+This is how the usage of full-backs have been improvised over the years.

-Does anyone of you know a new position that was used in the Pep Guardiola style of play?
+Does anyone know a new position that was used in the Pep Guardiola style of play?
 It’s called the Inverted Full-Back.

 What is Inverted Full-Back?